jameslzhu/too-many-lists/src/first-layout.md

 One of our nodes not being allocated at all is also, perhaps surprisingly, *worse* than always allocating it.
-This is because it gives us a *non-uniform* node layout.
+This is because it gives us a *non-uniform* node layout: the first node is created on the stack, and the rest are allocated on the heap.
 This doesn't have much of an appreciable effect on pushing and popping nodes, but it does have an effect on splitting and merging lists.

 Consider splitting a list in both layouts: